 I demonstrated the flood simulation using the Google Earth software for 3 cities: Cambridge (United Kingdom), Warsaw (the capital of Poland) and Dresden (Germany).
 To manage the biggest flood in those cities I used flood markings and historical data.

 Appropriate flood simulation can be done by advanced software like flood modeller or global mapper.
-Software, which is able to cooperate with numeric terrain model.
-Using Google Earth to flooding occurrences you can simplify the process, however I am telling you in advance that it won’t be accurate enough.
+Software, which is able to cooperate with numeric terrain models.
+Using Google Earth for flooding occurrences can simplify the process, however, I am telling you in advance that it won’t be accurate enough.

-Prons and cons using the Google Earth to analyse flood hazards in your area:
+Pros and cons of using Google Earth to analyse flood hazards in your area:

 - you may keep the layers saved and return to your simulation whenever you want,